Rizsfelfujt/wydroid-and-weston-runer/README.md

 # Compositor Runner

-Simple GTK3 application to start Weston compositor.
-Tested Linux Mint 22  Cinnamon 6.2.9.
-X11 App automatically launches waydroid and Weston compositor, adjusting the screen size.
+Simple GTK3 application to start Weston compositor.Tested on Linux Mint 22 (Cinnamon 6.2.9, X11).
+The app automatically launches Waydroid and the Weston compositor, and adjusts the screen size.
 ## Why I made this

 I wanted a simple GUI to start Weston compositor with custom resolution.